mosip/documentation/docs/blog-publishing-an-app-appstore.md

 In this post, you will be taken through the step-by-step process to release an app to iOS AppStore(as per 11 April'23).

+Similar steps were followed to release the **Inji** app.
+To know more about Inji, refer [Inji documentation](https://docs.mosip.io/inji/).

 **_App Store Connect_**:

 * An Apple portal to manage artifacts/builds, AppStore distribution, TestFlight (beta test) distribution, Analytics, Trends, Payments and financial reports, etc